9Oc/kMinerIssues/README.md

 kMinerIssues
 ============

-A public repository for kMiner issues only.
+This is a public repo for easily tracking issues and requests.